wavefrontHQ/docs/pages/doc/ingestion_policies.md

 Ingestion policies allow you to combine user and service accounts, groups, sources, metric namespaces, or point tags, so that you can monitor their usage of the Wavefront service.
 For example, you can create a policy for a group of new hires.
 You can also create a policy for one or more source virtual machines.
 Also, you can set a Points per Second (PPS) limit for the policy and create an alert, so that you can receive notifications if the PPS usage exceeds certain thresholds of the limit.

-Tracking the PPS usage by ingestion policy can help you understand how the overall usage is distributed and weather or not particular team will need more PPS in the future or need to reduce their overhead ingestions.
+Tracking the PPS usage by ingestion policy can help you understand how the overall usage is distributed and whether or not particular team will need more PPS in the future or need to reduce their overhead ingestions.

 The policy scope can be accounts, groups, sources, namespaces, or point tags.
 * Once you set the scope, you cannot change it.